 The above chart on the right shows the right-tailed Student's T Distribution with 10 degrees of freedom.

 If you want to calculate the value of this function at x = 1, this can be done using the Excel T.Dist.Rt function, as follows:

 Similarly, if you want to calculate the value of the function, at x = -1, this can be done as follows:

 This gives the result 0.829553434, or 82.96%.

-Further information and examples of the Excel T.Dist.Rt function can be found on the Microsoft Office website.
+For further information and examples of the Excel T.Dist.Rt function, see the Microsoft Office website.

-If you get an error from your Excel T.Dist.Rt function this is likely to be one of the following:
+If you get an error from the Excel T.Dist.Rt function this is likely to be one of the following: